akashpradhan-dev/react-quick-start/README.md

 # react-quick-start

-This project is a React application setup with React, React-router v7, Tailwind v4, ESLint(latest), Prettier, and Husky for linting, code formatting, and pre-commit hooks.
+This project is a React application setup with React, React-router, ESLint, Prettier, and Husky for linting, code formatting, and pre-commit hooks.

 ## Features

 - **React**: Latest version of React for building user interfaces.
 - **Vite**: A fast build tool for development and production.
 - **React Router Dom**: latest version of React router dom.
-- **TailwindCSS**: latest version of tailwind CSS (v4).
 - **ESLint**: Linting to enforce code quality standards.
 - **Prettier**: Automated code formatting.
 - **Husky**: Git hooks to ensure code quality checks are applied before commits.